Submitty/submitty.github.io/_docs/sysadmin/update.md

     Note: This step automatically launches the step below...

-4. Then re-install the system.
+4. Then re-install the Submitty source code.
 This should take less than a minute.
 It will pause and restart from scratch any autograding that is currently happening.

     ```
     sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh